Vertebral metastases - lumbar spine

 This patient was referred for an MRI even without a previous lumbar spine radiograph, and the present study demonstrates what most likely represents bone metastatic disease to the spine.

-Further investigation looking for the primary tumour was advised for this case.
+Further investigation looking for the primary tumor was advised for this case.

 The most common primary neoplasms to be considered in this male patient are: